michodgs25/Somerset-Trails/README.md

 ### Scope
 -----
 The next problem I had to solve was that there was already a great website called: https://www.nationaltrail.co.uk/en_GB/ - so what could I offer that is different?
-Users that come to this site aren't looking for trails in Wales or the north of England, this sites scope is specifically aimed towards users who either are local or users who are visitting the Somerset area.
+Users that come to this site aren't looking for trails in Wales or the north of England, this sites scope is specifically aimed towards users who either are local or who are visitting the Somerset area for a period of time.

 So the next step was figuring out how to maximise the user experience and present the best of Somerset trails via images& google maps API.